untangled-web/untangled-ui/README.md

 - Manually add the missing values to your translation files by hand
 - Add a function to your code base that never gets called, and just calls `tr` with the missing ones to aid in extraction.
 This results in automatic extraction and serves as documentation you can put "near" the uses of `tr-unsafe`.
+- Have labels be something that are not ever stored in state.
+This is ok (probably preferable) for things like Button, but more complex things like menu's are probably declared with labels when defined, not when used.
 - Have the user pass you a lambda for doing the label generation.
 This approach is a problem with Om, because we cannot store a function in app state (it breaks serialization of history).
-So, we could, for example, allow them to drop in a unique keyword and define some multimethod for the component:
+So, we could, for example, allow them to drop in a unique keyword and define some multimethod for the component.
-- Have labels be something that are not ever stored in state.
-This is ok (probably preferable) for things like Button, but more complex things like menu's are probably declared with labels when defined, not when used.
-- Use multimethods?

 ```clj
 (defmulti render-button-label (fn [k] k))